Contents - Index

 Note that Po# is a built-in constant for atmospheric pressure.

 The Incompressible library provides some derived properties as well that are combinations of properties in the data tables.
 Examples of these properties are Prandtl number, thermal diffusivity, and kinematic viscosity, as shown in the following example.

 $UnitSystem SI C psia

-Data for incompressible substances are provided in EES Lookup tables having an .LKT filename extension.
+Data for incompressible substances are provided in EES Lookup tables having an .LKT filename (.LKT64 for the 64-bit version) extension.
 Shown below is the table for Glycerin

 The data for a particular substance can be modified or extended by the user.
 After the Incompressible Substances library has been loaded, the tables reside in the USERLIB\EES_SYSTEM\INCOMPRESSIBLE folder within the folder that EES is installed.
 Data for additional substances can also be added by supplying a new Lookup table for each substance.
 Each temperature-dependent property is provided in a separate column of the table.
 Note that only the following properties are recognized and the data must be entered in the specified units.
 These data are temperature dependent.
 Temperature should be the first column in the Lookup table.
 The names of the columns and their corresponding function names are as follows.
 It is not necessary to provide columns or data for all of these properties.

 Column Name Function Name Property Units